jakobjassmann/ecodes-dk-lidar/README.md

 ## Getting Started

-This repository contains the code needed to generate the EcoDes-DK15 dataset and the figures in accompanying manscuript, it also provides additional documentation for the dataset and the processing software.
+This repository contains the code to generate the EcoDes-DK15 dataset, as well as the figures in the accompanying manscuript.
+It also provides additional documentation for the dataset and the processing software.

-We recommend the manuscript as a first starting point for information on both the dataset as well as the overall processing method.
-Further documentation for code and dataset, as well as example scripts on how to access the data are provided as outlined [below](#documentation).
+We recommend the manuscript as a first starting point for information on the dataset and the processing method.
+Here, we provide a) more detailed documentation on the code and processing, b) scripts to generate the figures in the manuscript, and c) example scripts on how to access the data.
+For an overview of these, see the [documentation section below](#documentation).

-To get started with replicating the processing, please revisit the [workflow overview](/documentation/dk_lidar_processing_flow.pdf).
-Then carry out the following steps:
+To replicate the processing, revisit the [workflow overview](/documentation/dk_lidar_processing_flow.pdf), then carry out the following steps:

+1. Obtain a local clone of this repository.
-1. Set up your local environment and download the source data following the pre-processing steps in [*scripts/readme.md*](scripts/readme.md).
+2. Set up your local environment and download the source data following the pre-processing steps in [*scripts/readme.md*](scripts/readme.md).
-2. Process the tiles using [*scripts/process_tiles.py*](scripts/process_tiles.py).
+3. Process the tiles using [*scripts/process_tiles.py*](scripts/process_tiles.py).
-3. Carry out the post-processing steps in [*scripts/readme.md*](scripts/readme.md).
+4. Carry out the post-processing steps in [*scripts/readme.md*](scripts/readme.md).

 [\[to top\]](#content)